We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Interview – 2011

-Veteran entertainer Ray Woolf has appeared on television and film as a pop singer, song and dance man, TV host and actor.
-Starting out as a singer, Woolf made a splash on television in the swinging 60s music shows C’mon and Happen Inn.
-His career took an unusual direction when he turned up as co-host on the long-running children’s show Play School.
-Showing his versatility as a performer, Woolf also hosted his self-titled chat show The Ray Woolf Show, and has appeared in a number of TV dramas such as Xena, Marlin Bay, Street Legal, The Strip, and Nothing Trivial.
+Veteran entertainer Ray Woolf has appeared on television and film as a song and dance man, TV host and actor.
+Starting out as a singer, Woolf made a splash on swinging 60s music shows C’mon and Happen Inn.
+His career took an unusual direction when he became a co-host on long-running children’s show Play School.
+Showing his versatility as a performer, Woolf also hosted chat show The Ray Woolf Show, and has appeared in a number of TV dramas such as Xena, Marlin Bay, Street Legal, The Strip, and Nothing Trivial.

 • Pre-recording and miming to songs in a tiny studio for the music show C’mon